 If you are experiencing difficulties in meeting your payments it is essential that you contact the Finance Office at the first available opportunity.
-You may also wish to seek advice from your personal tutor or the Programme Administrator who can liaise with Finance Office on your behalf.
+You may also wish to seek advice from your personal tutor who can liaise with Finance Office on your behalf.